bionictide/Lairs-Below-ViteVersion1.0-/StuffForAI/ai_instructions.md

 # AI Instructions

+> **GOLDEN RULE:**
+> This game is one giant circulatory system, not a collection of individual files.
+Everything is connected and must function as one unit.

 > **NEW Q&A CLARIFICATIONS (2024-06):**
 > - Never guess or assume anything about the code, game, or plans.
 If you are unsure, always ask the user for clarification and commit the answer here.
 > - All new lessons, clarifications, or user answers must be added to this folder immediately for future AI/developers.